MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 [!INCLUDE [alt-creds-deprecation-notice](../../includes/alt-creds-deprecation-notice.md)]

-In this article, learn the answers to the following frequently asked questions (FAQs) about access via Azure AD.
+In this article, learn the answers to the following frequently asked questions (FAQs) about access to your Azure DevOps organization via Azure Active Directory (AD).
 FAQs are grouped by the following subjects:
 - [General](#general)
 - [Azure AD users and permissions](#azure-ad-users-and-permissions)
 - [Azure AD groups](#azure-ad-groups)